mphist/S-mart/README.md

 ### Server

 Server project is built with Express and PostgreSQL was used for the database.
-The following libraries & APIs were used (list is incomplete):
+The following libraries/technologies & APIs were used (list is incomplete):

+- Apollo GraphQL
+- Prisma
 - Stripe

 ### Mock Products